 FAQ: Electric bike battery size - how is it measured and what does it mean?

 In practical terms, a smaller battery is sufficient for those people who use their bikes for shorter rides.
 Bigger batteries are best for those who have a longer commute, enjoy extended weekend bike outings, or like to use a little more help from the motor.
-To get better idea of the range you can get from different batteries, have a look at the battery range FAQ.
+To get better idea of the range you can get from different batteries, have a look at the battery range FAQ by clicking here.